Openscapes/approach-guide/approach/tooling.md

 We want to share our material in a way that other people can find it, use it, improve it, and cite it.
 We use the Zenodo repository for this purpose.

 [Zenodo](https://zenodo.org/) is a general-purpose open repository that allows researchers to deposit research papers, data sets, research software, reports, and any other research related digital artefacts.
 For each submission, a persistent [digital object identifier](https://en.wikipedia.org/wiki/Digital_object_identifier "Digital object identifier") (DOI) is minted, which makes the stored items easily citable (adapted from [Wikipedia](https://en.wikipedia.org/wiki/Zenodo)).
 Zenodo allows for versioning and we can preserve GitHub repositories in Zenodo.
 GitHub itself is *not* a repository.

+For the full picture, this 1-hr webinar is great: [Zenodo: open digital repository \| 2022.12.07](https://youtu.be/yj2r8RayIX8).

+#### Creating a Zenodo Openscapes Community

+We're creating and populating a Zenodo Openscapes Community as a "semantically meaningful group" of research products in order to make them easily citable and more visible.
+Examples: NASA's [Transform to Open Science](https://zenodo.org/communities/tops/); [Center for Scientific Collaboration and Community Engagement (CSCCE)](https://zenodo.org/communities/cscce/).

+Zenodo has a Sandbox in which we can create and refine a draft Community before creating the real thing.
+This webinar section "[How to create a community](https://youtu.be/yj2r8RayIX8?t=734)" screenshares a walk-through that makes things crystal clear.
+Creating a Sandbox first forces you to recognize decisions to make before creating the real thing, like: needing to create it from an account that looks professional like "curator", rather than a personal email username; or deciding what types of research products to include.